sumpygump/djangae/docs/contributing.md

 - Relevant documentation should be updated or added
 - Line item should be added to CHANGELOG.md, unless change is really irrelevant

-## Running tests

-For running the tests, you just need to run:

-    $ ./runtests.sh

-On the first run this will download the App Engine SDK, pip install a bunch of stuff locally (into a folder, no virtualenv needed), download the Django tests and run them.
-Subsequent runs will just run the tests.
-If you want to run the tests on a specific Django version, simply do:

-    $ DJANGO_VERSION=1.8 ./runtests.sh

-Currently the default is 1.8.
-TravisCI runs on 1.8 and 1.9 currently.

-You can run specific tests in the usual way by doing:

-    ./runtests.sh some_app.SomeTestCase.some_test_method